 The OSFI (Office of the Superintendent of Financial Institution) is tasked to ensure public confidence in the Canadian financial system.

-Fast forward almost one year later, CASH.TO does not seem to experience a significant yield change despite the ruling—it seems to be much more influenced by the Bank of Canada key interest rate than anything else.
+At the time, a ruling like this was projected to affect interest rates that can be offered by HISA ETFs.
+However, fast forward one year later, CASH.TO does not seem to experience a significant yield change because of it—the Bank of Canada key interest rate played a bigger part more than than anything else.

 Over and Out